-The characters in the movie were based on real people.
+The characters of the movie were based on real people.

 Ray Miller was patterned after Richard Gonzales who hunted for weapons of mass destruction when Baghdad surrendered.